tessawiedmann/edu-interview/README.md

 4. Run `yarn dev` to run the project locally

 ## Logistics
 - Please spend no more than 2 hours on this challenge.
-Feel free to document anything you didn't get time to implement.
+Feel free to document anything you didn't get time to implement. _Completely_ optional if you have extra time: you are welcome to add any other features you can think of

 - You are encouraged to use the open source components from Fluent UI.
 You can find the [documentation here](https://developer.microsoft.com/en-us/fluentui#/controls/web).
 Feel free to change, edit, or add anything in the repo, including using other open source resources.